MachineLemonade/docs/docs/astronomer-ui.md

 #### Environment Variables

+Environment Variables ("Env Vars") are a set of configurable values that allow you to dynamically fine tune your Airflow deployment - they encompass everything from [email alerts](https://www.astronomer.io/docs/setting-up-airflow-emails/) to DAG concurrency.
+They're traditionally defined in your `airflow.cfg`, but you can now insert them directly via Astronomer's UI.

+For a full list of Environment Variables you can configure, go [here](https://github.com/astronomer/orbit-ui/blob/2a713304dacebf9cc00409fa710e933a3179236e/src/modules/deployments/info/envVars/named.js).

+**Note**: Environment Variables are distinct from Airflow Variables/XComs, which you can configure directly via the Airflow UI/our CLI/your DAG code and are used for inter-task communication.

 ### Resource Allocations

 The second half of this tab allows you to adjust your resource components - empowering you to freely scale your deployment up or down as you wish.
 To this end, you can: